anthonyolazabal/livepeer-pool/README.md

 ## Livepeer program update needed
 In order to collect jobs information, we need to update the Livepeer program to achieve the following :
 - On the transcoder side, be able to start specifying a ETH address for payment (may already existe with the flag `-ethAcctAddr` but need to be verified).
 Benchmark client on each startup to define the maximum of sessions based on the results of the benchmark.
 - On the orchestrator side, handle the ETH address sent by the transoder along with informations regarding the job and send it to the pool API.
 Jobs informations should include the informations described in the `transcoderJobs` table (except for the weight, createdAt).
+Add a flag `-poolAPI` to specify the endpoint that receive the jobs informations.